 It truly is a great time to be a pipe smoker!
 There has been a resurgence in recent years of the tobacco blending art, and many new blends have hit the scene.
-Not only that, but many blends that haven't been produced in years, sometimes decades, are making a triumphant return!
+Not only that, but many blends that haven't been produced in years, sometimes decades, are making a return to the scene!
 Gone are the days of choosing one blend and smoking it for 80 years; as with pipes, there are literally HUNDREDS of choices.

-I could sit here and come up with many more, but that's plenty enough to get you started down the yellow brick road that eventually branches in so many directions, you may never reach the Wizard of Oz!
-But that's kind of the point with Pipe Smoking--the journey is much more important than the destination.
+I could include many more, but that's plenty enough to get you started down the yellow brick road that eventually branches in so many directions, you may never reach the Wizard of Oz!
+But that's kind of the point with Pipe Smoking...the journey is much more important than the destination.

 Pipe Nook News